ScottMit/JS2Arduino/README.md

 3. **Test it:**
    - Open `index.html` in your web browser
-   - You should see a simple interface
+   - You should see connection status in the browser console

-## Your First Project: LED Control
+## Build Your Own Project: LED Control

 Let's make a web page that turns an LED on and off: